tedneward/Research/content/languages/intercalscript.md

 [Source](https://github.com/Storyyeller/IntercalScript)

 This one is so borderline useful and esoteric that I can't tell which it's trying to be.
+Seems like it's genuine, but... the name....